tinayang3024/ECE1778H1-Group-Project/README.md

   - Recipe image (or default kitchen.jpg if unavailable)
   - Recipe title
   - Brief description
-- Scroll through the list to explore available recipes
+- Scroll through the list to explore available recipes or refresh to get a new list of random recipes
+- Sort, filter, and search recipes (Note: TheMealDB’s free API does not support combining sort, filter, and search in a single request, so user can only do it one time at a time)
 - Tap any recipe card to view its full details

 #### 3. View Recipe Details